nimbleltd/rotoscopeProgress/README.md

 Using [this](http://blogs.sitepointstatic.com/examples/tech/canvas-curves/bezier-curve.html) example from Craig Butler I learned how to create controls and linetypes.
-With guidance from my [mentor](https://github.com/cade) he demoed how to fill in the shape.
+With guidance from my [mentor](https://github.com/cade) he demonstrated how to fill in the shape.
 From there I add a drop shadow (for lightsaber glow).

 Also, using Boaz Senders [rotoscope example](http://static.bocoup.com/code/popcorn.js/Rotoscoper/) to capture the roto for each image.